huongttlan/Fangmini/SQL/README.md

 2. The definition of a violation changes with time.
 For example, 10A can mean two different things "Toilet facility not maintained ..." or "Vermin or other live animal present ..." when things were prior to 2003.
-To deal with this, you should limit your analysis to violations with end date after Jan 1, 2014.
+To deal with this, you should limit your analysis to violation codes with end date after Jan 1, 2014.
+(This end date refers to the validity time ranges in Violation.txt).
 3. The ratios don't mean much when the number of violations of a given type and for a specific category are not large (why not?).
 Be sure to filter these out.
 We chose 100 as our cutoff.

 **Checkpoint**:
-Top 20 ratios mean: 1.95724597861122
+Top 20 ratios mean: 2.37009216349859